 Cornell William Brooks, President and CEO of the NAACP, delivered the 21st annual W.E.B.
 Du Bois Lecture at Bard College at Simon’s Rock on Wednesday, April 26, at 7:00 p.m. in the Daniel Arts Center.
 A video is available for viewing at simons-rock.edu/naacp.

 The annual W.E.B.
 Du Bois Lecture at Simon’s Rock celebrates the legacy of Great Barrington native, civil rights activist, and NAACP founding member, W.E.B.
 Du Bois.
-With the renewed visibility and voice President Brooks has brought to the NAACP, it is particularly fitting for him talk with students and the community about issues crucial for Du Bois and for our democracy.
-This year’s lecture will be presented in partnership with The Center for Early College at Bard College, the Berkshire County Branch of the NAACP, Multicultural BRIDGE, and the Town of Great Barrington.
+With the renewed visibility and voice President Brooks has brought to the NAACP, it was particularly fitting for him talk with students and the community about issues crucial for Du Bois and for our democracy.
+This year’s lecture was presented in partnership with The Center for Early College at Bard College, the Berkshire County Branch of the NAACP, Multicultural BRIDGE, and the Town of Great Barrington.

 Since assuming the role of president in 2014, Brooks—a civil rights attorney, social justice advocate, fourth-generation ordained minister, and coalition builder—has led the Association in its fight for equality for all American citizens.
 Under his leadership, the NAACP has increased its membership, strengthened partnerships, and initiated alliances, building critical support for its civil rights agenda, including education reform, criminal justice regulatory reform, and voting rights.